Midwestern hip-hop: Minneapolis

-Sandman stands out, as he released two albums, The King of Hallucination and No Secrets No Lies, which are simply massive but quite difficult to find in France.
-In the underground rap scene, Sandman is one of the most talented artists.
+Sandman stands out, as he released two albums, The King of Hallucination and No Secrets No Lies.
 However, it is primarily the group Atmosphere that put the city of Minneapolis (Minnesota) on the map of rap.

-Rhymesayers Entertainment has made a significant contribution to the development of rap in the Twin Cities (Minneapolis–Saint Paul) by producing quality artists such as Brother Ali, Atmosphere, Toki Wright, and others.
+Rhymesayers Entertainment has made a significant contribution to the development of rap in the Twin Cities (Minneapolis–Saint Paul) by producing artists such as Brother Ali, Atmosphere, Toki Wright, and others.